flkcgn/flkcgn_hub/README.md

 ### Hi there 👋

-- 🔭 I work with several EDI protocols -> reportings -> databases
+- 🔭 I work as EDI application manager
-- 🌱 I’m learning Python
+- 🌱 I’m learning Python, SQL & Git
 - 👯 I’m looking to collaborate & to contribute
 - 🤔 I’m looking for help with using Python in Data Science
 - 💬 Ask me about EDI